 7 Pray the Stations of the Cross as a family

 The Stations of the Cross helps you to meditate on Christ’s Passion.
 There are several great videos to follow along with on YouTube, or you can search for a PDF or printable online.
 Your family could pick a leader or take turns leading each station, and you can stand and kneel as you would if you were praying Stations in church.

 Many Christian families gather to watch The Passion during Holy Week.
 Because it’s so graphic, parts of it can be hard to watch, but it’s worth it because you understand what Jesus went through so much more.
 I love how authentic everything about the movie is.
 I learned so much the first time I watched it, and I love to re-watch it and meditate on the Passion.

-Lately, I’ve been catching myself thinking of Jesus washing his disciples’ feet.
-Particularly, the verse “Do you realize what I have done for you?” comes to mind, which is why I quoted it at the beginning of this blog post.
-I think this time of quarantine and social distancing is a gift from Jesus.
-He’s giving us an opportunity to work on our relationship with him.
-With the Coronavirus Pandemic, he’s helping us to distance ourselves from our distractions and daily routine so that we can give him our undivided attention.
-He’s allowing us to rebuild the domestic church.
+Lately, I’ve been catching myself thinking of Jesus washing His disciples’ feet.
+Particularly, the verse “Do you realize what I have done for you?” comes to mind.
+I think this time of quarantine and social distancing is actually a gift from Jesus.
+He’s giving us an opportunity to work on our relationship with Him.
+With the Coronavirus Pandemic, He’s helping us to distance ourselves from our distractions and daily routine so that we can give Him our undivided attention.
+He’s allowing us to rebuild the domestic Church.
 Let’s gather our loved ones this Holy Week to draw near to the Lord.
-Let’s lose ourselves in remembering his Passion and recall that by his cross, he set us free.
-This pandemic is definitely a cross that we have to bear, but the Lord is here in it and he’s using it to bring us back to him.
+Let’s lose ourselves in remembering His Passion and recall that by His Cross, He set us free.
+This pandemic is definitely a cross that we have to bear, but the Lord is here in it and He’s using it to bring us back to Him.

 Click the links below to visit Radiant with Joy’s social media and Etsy Shop!